fpetras/c-exam-alone-in-the-dark/README.md

-# c-exam-alone-in-the-dark
+# C Exam Alone In The Dark - Beginner

-C programming exercises
+My initial solutions to 42's exam exercises